willdurand/StateMachineBehavior/README.md

 ### Combining Archivable Behavior

-The [Archivable](http://www.propelorm.org/behaviors/archivable.html) behavior is useful to copy a model object to an archivable table.
-In other words, it acts as a soft delete behavior but with better performances.
+The [Archivable](http://www.propelorm.org/behaviors/archivable.html) behavior is useful to copy a model object to an archival table.
+In other words, it acts as a soft delete behavior but with better performance.

-In your workflow, you may want to destroy your object for some reasons.
+In your workflow, you may want to destroy your object for some reason.
 I say "destroy" because you can't use the `deleted` status, nor the `delete` symbol, but it doesn't matter.
 Destroying an object is fine, but instead of hard deleting it, you may want to soft delete it.
 That means you will rely on the archivable behavior.

 Just add it to your XML schema, rebuild both SQL, and model classes, and you're done.
-At first glance, when you will `destroy` your object, you will expect it to be hidden, but it's not the case.
+At first glance, when you `destroy` your object, you will expect it to be hidden, but it's not the case.
 It just has the `destroyed` state.

 Thanks to hooks, you just have to call the `delete()` method to your object to